hybee1/BOX-DELIVERY-SERVICE/README.md

-ASSUMPTIONS:
+Box Delivery Service

+This project simulates a delivery service using electronics/hardware-attached devices connected to boxes. the enttire box is powered by a battery and their battery consumption is calculated based on a simple model.
+No real hardware is connected. the box, the battery will be simulated.

+ASSUMPTIONS FOR BATTERY CONSUMPTION:

-Since i am not communicating with a real hardware (for the case of the box) to get actual battery level as the the battery capacity drops over time as a result of usage.
+Since i am not communicating with a real hardware (for the case of the box) to get actual battery level as the battery capacity drops over time as a result of usage.

 I assumed that for a given box, battery drains base on this simple math